 Q: Can I ride with you without joining?

-Non-members are initially very welcome to come along to ride with us and get a feel for the club but will need to join in order to keep riding with us and to have access to coaching, using club turbos, going on trips and buying club kit.
+Non-members are initially very welcome to come along to ride with us and get a feel for the club but will need to join in order to keep riding with us and to have access to coaching, using club turbos, going on trips, using club discounts and buying club kit.

 Q: Am I good enough to join the club?

 If you own a bike, then yes.
 Even if you don’t yet own a bike and would like guidance on getting one we can support you in that.
 The club caters for riders of all abilities.
 On our Saturday rides there will be a group for all abilities and our coaching structure will support any rider who is prepared to put the effort in.
 Many of our riders enjoyed cycling milestones such as riding their first centuries or their first races in OUCC kit.
 Several bought bikes just to join the club.
 If you are new to the sport you will not be alone at OUCC and we will look after you.

 Q: What happens if I can’t keep up?

 When rides are planned it should always be clear whether a ride will be ‘at the pace of the slowest’ or not.
 Typically it is only some of the squad’s most intense rides that will not wait for stragglers.
 In this case you should make sure you look at the route beforehand and bring plenty of food, some cash, a phone and a basic repair kit so you can get yourself home.
 But generally on group rides we will make sure everyone gets home safely, in particular by stopping to regroup at the top of any notable climbs.

 Q: What happens if I have a mechanical or a puncture on a ride?